CodingBee77/database-engineering-course/README.md

 Set up details:
 - database used: PostgreSQL run from the docker container

+### Prerequisites:
+- installed docker

+To run postgres database in a container, use below command:
 ```
 docker run --name pgmain -d -e POSTGRES_PASSWORD=postgres postgres
 ```

+To enter the container:
 ```
 docker exec -it pgmain bash
 ```